-Dr Eugene Dubossarsky spoke recently at Data Science Sydney about the need to foster data literacy not just within the analytics function, but within whole organisations, and particuarly among senior management.
+Dr Eugene Dubossarsky spoke recently at Sydney Future Shapers about the need to foster data literacy not just within the analytics function, but within whole organisations, and particuarly among senior management.
 His presentation describes why data literacy will soon be an essential part of all professionals’ skill set due to its importance in avoiding business failures and extracting value from data science, analytics, AI and digital transformation.

 Dr Eugene Dubossarsky recently gave the opening keynote at Reinvigorating the Usual, a data analytics seminar held by the Actuaries Institute, Sydney.

 Watch the keynote to hear Dr Dubossarsky outline the state of data analytics today as the field works towards realizing its abundant potential.

 Dr Eugene Dubossarsky gave an updated version of his iconic presentation, “The Zen of Data Science” at YOW!
 Data 2018:

 What makes data science such a different field?
 Why is it such a challenge to structure, manage and capture the value of data science?
 This presentation will focus on the key issues around the practice of discovery, (“science”) and how it differs from the practice of building new things (“engineering”).
 Other questions addressed will include: How do organisations manage and leverage the value of data science?
 What are the key “unknown unknowns” that managers miss so often, with disastrous results?
 What are the cultural, procedural, managerial differences between “scientists” and engineers in a modern, data-driven workplace?

 Presciient founder Dr Eugene Dubossarsky recently spoke to Data Science Sydney on how to use data and analytics in strategic decision-making.